How to write a resume summary fast with 20+ great examples. Write your summary of qualifications in 7 steps and get more interviews now.

 The bottom line: do elaborate on, roughly, your most recent 5 years of experience.
 Include 5–8 bullet points below entries within that time frame.
 For jobs older than that, you can limit yourself to 3 bullet points outlining your key achievements.
-The reader won’t that much about what you did in the dim and distant past.
+The reader won’t care that much about what you did in the dim and distant past.

 Wait, did I say “the reader?”
 That’s interesting.
 You’re not quite sure who that reader might be, are you?
 If so, then...

 That’s the awkward part of writing a resume—you don’t really know who gets to lay their eyes on it.
 An external recruiter?
 A member of an in-house HR team?
 Or, perhaps, your prospective boss?

 At some point, it will likely be all (or most) of the above mentioned.
 But the person you should address your resume to is the hiring manager—72% of our respondents advise to do so.